laya-2002/Square-Root-Program/README.md

 Then I have created this program and tried to find square root of a positive integer.
 The program was successful in finding square roots.
 In this way, I have solved the problem of finding hypotenuese of a right-angled triangle.
 In this repository, I have created programs in multiple programming languages.

+# Note
+These programs give output only when the input given is a perfect square.